WCGA-Murdoch/Database-Tutorials/Barley.md

 ### 4. Pan-transcriptome data

 The Barley Pan-transcriptome database is obtained 5 different tissues of 20 Barley accessions.
-Moreinformation about the data can be seen from the below publication:
+More information about the data can be seen from the below publication:

 [A barley pan-transcriptome reveals layers of genotype-dependent transcriptional complexity](https://www.researchsquare.com/article/rs-3787876/v1)